HykalAzr/RescBot-HDM/README.md

+## Rescue Robot - Human Detection Module

 # FYPII_ESP32S3_AI_1
-This is an embedded AI project targeting ESP32S3 MCU.
+This is an embedded AI module powered by ESP32S3 MCU.
 It is a part of my Final Year Project for my Electrical-Mechatronic degree.
 # OBJECTIVES
 1. To create an object detection AI model for human detection in emergencies.
 2. To run the model on a microcontroller which, in this project is an ESP32S3